Monday, December 9, 2013

 When the US finally did enter WWI, it was time to make a little go a long way for the war effort, and many women had to make do with a good suit as long as possible.
 Often altering them to at least reflect the current hemlines that just kept going higher.
 "Career girls", in the growing force of women entering the workplace during and after the war, had maybe one or (if they were lucky) two good suits.

-Here is a perfect example of women's suits from 1907-8, and the era in which the one I found came from.
+Here is a perfect example of women's suits from 1907-8, and somewhere in the era in which the one I found came from.
 The jacket on the far left and the skirt in the center most closely resemble the cut and style of my green wool suit.
 There are still examples of women's sportswear from this decade that have even slightly shorter hemlines than these:

 Then later on the skirt length was altered to fit in with the shift in style, similar to these below.
 By 1916, hemlines were reaching almost calf-revealing heights: